tomasdaverio/foodback/README.md

-This repository is the front-end of PI---Food repository, and is only for <b>deployment purposes</b>.
+This repository is the back-end of PI---Food repository, and is only for <b>deployment purposes</b>.